EugenM03/simple--ai--chess/README.md

 ## Contact

-The project will be often updated on the following GitHub *[link](https://github.com/EugenM03/simple--ai--chess).*
+The project will be often updated on the following GitHub [link](https://github.com/EugenM03/simple--ai--chess).

 It is a private repository for the moment.
-If you want access, don't hesitate to contact us on Teams!
+If you want access to its content, don't hesitate to contact us on Teams!

+&nbsp;

 ## Final Words